Skip to content

 Use instead:#

-- Create the new column, nullable and without the volatile default.
+1. Add the new column, nullable, without the volatile default.

-- Set the default value for the newly created column.
+2. Set the volatile default for the newly added column.

-- Backfill the newly created column for all existing rows.
+• Backfill the newly added column for all existing rows.